Categories

 The process starts aging the dormant Elizabeth, who wakes first with one finger considerably aged and later on as a wizened figure with a fingernail falling off (all reminiscent of Cronenberg’s The Fly, 1985).
 This process accelerates the greedier Sue gets, with the final half hour switching to queasily funny, black comedy gross-out in the manner of Society (Brian Yuzna, 1989) as Elizabeth / Sue become fused in an amorphous mass just in time for Sue’s upcoming New Year’s network special.

 Fargeat excels at both casting and getting good performances from her cast.
 It’s imperative you believe Qualley to be a younger version of Moore, and that works admirably.
 Both actresses are striking.
-Moore becomes increasing desperate as she ages and becomes covered in ever more complex prosthetics make-up; the deceptively innocent-looking Qualley is unable to prevent herself from getting greedier and greedier, extending the time she spends in her body over and above its seven-day allocation.
+Moore becomes increasing desperate as she ages and is covered in ever more complex prosthetics make-up; the deceptively innocent-looking Qualley is unable to prevent herself from getting greedier and greedier, extending the time she spends in her body over and above its seven-day allocation.

 Quaid, meanwhile, makes a suitably at once respectable and sleazy producer, protesting his love for his wife (who we never see) even as he boots the aging Moore off the airwaves to replace her with a younger model.
 Fargeat has a lot of fun in the scene where he talks to Qualley in a restaurant while stuffing his mouth noisily with prawns.